The Facts

 Managing Attraction & Emotions

-- How do you accept the attraction not being mutual?
+- How do you accept when attraction is not mutual?

-- What are some respectful ways to treat someone when the attraction is not mutual?
+- How can you respectfully treat someone when the attraction is not mutual?

 - Rejection can feel painful.
 How will you bounce back and recover?